 The local talented artists and crews come to the creative process with pride and passion.
 I always felt that they had my back and would do anything to make not only the film better, but our experience memorable.
 I am planning to go back many times.

-To move around Dominican Republic you can use private buses lines.
+To move around Dominican Republic you can use private bus lines.
 These buses are terrestrial transmission lines that take you from one city to another.
 The transportation fees are very affordable compared to other countries.
-For example, from one city to another it may cost between RD$250 to RD$600 pesos aprox.
-(US$5 to US$11 aprox.), standard fare.
-There’s always the option to rent a car.
-If this is the transportation you choose, beware of the way people drive on streets and highways, especially on highways.
-If you want to move inside the city you can opt to use mototaxis (motoconchos), public cars (carritos públicos), public buses.
-Either way will get you to your destination.
+For example, from one city to another it may cost between RD$250 to RD$600 pesos approximately.
+(US$5 to US$11), standard fare.
+Additionally there is always the option to rent a car.
+If you do, beware of the way people drive on streets and specially on highways.
+If you want to move inside the city you can also opt to use mototaxis (motoconchos), public cars (carritos públicos), or public buses.
 If you’re going to try these do it with caution.
-However, hotel taxis or private taxis could be safer than the others transportation methods.
+Hotel taxis or private taxis could be safer than the others transportation methods.

 The dry season runs from December to April and is the main tourist season in the Dominican Republic.
-The best weather usually comes early on in the dry season as that is when temperatures are at their coolest.
-In Bavaro and Punta Cana on the east coast, for example, the average temperature is at its lowest of 24C in January and February.
-With highs of 27C and lows of 22C, the temperature generally stays within a very comfortable range and sunshine is plentiful making for perfect holiday weather.
-Temperatures are similar along the south coast including Santo Domingo and it Puerto Plata on the north coast.
+The best weather usually comes early on in the dry season as that is when temperatures are the coolest.
+In Bavaro and Punta Cana on the east coast, for example, the average temperature is around 75.2 °F in January and February.
+With highs of 80.6 °F and lows of 71.6 °F, the temperature generally stays within a very comfortable range and sunshine is plentiful making for perfect holiday weather.
+Temperatures are similar along the south coast including Santo Domingo and in Puerto Plata on the north coast.

-If you decide to move around DR in a rented car, on the highways you can call Asistencia Vial (Roadside Assistance) if something happens.
-They will accompany you until you solve the problem by paying nothing.
+If you decide to move around DR in a rented car, you can call Asistencia Vial (Roadside Assistance) if something happens while in the highway.
+They will accompany you until you solve the problem.
 This service is free of charge for everybody.

-The official language is Spanish but English is also common among thousands of Dominicans who perfectly speak this language.
+The official language is Spanish but English is also common among thousands of Dominicans who speak the language fluently.